svire/RealEstateWebApp/README.md

 # Real estate web application

 ## About
-Real estate web application built in JavaEE using MVC desing pattern with (Servlet/JSP/Beans).
+Real estate web application built in JavaEE using MVC desing pattern with (Servlet/JSP/JavaBeans), also using JavaScript/jQuery on client side.
 I actually rewrite whole app, i was build earlier, with intension of finishing my bachelor thesis.
 To satisfy the BSC thesis report format i focused on functionalities, that are most important for real estate agency.